oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

         numtri        integer, the number of triangles in the list mtl           integer, optional per-triangle material index
-        v0            integer, the index of the 1st vertex of this triangle into the current vertex list
+                      mtl can also be a quoted string with the name of the material v0            integer, the index of the 1st vertex of this triangle into the current vertex list
         v1            integer, the index of the 2nd vertex of this